1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 In the case of trails, SW Trails, a local non-profit organization made up of community leaders and volunteers, has been instrumental in identifying and building trails throughout Southwest Portland, many for a fraction of the cost and time than it would have been if the construction were completed by the City.

-PBOT’s easy-to-follow Community-Initiated Trails Process would evaluate proposals based on;
+PBOT’s easy-to-follow Urban Trails Program would evaluate proposals based on;

 Are you near an unimproved ROW?